 Meanwhile, at the 500-year-old Tayto Castle in County Armagh, you can observe the famous crisps being made, sample the mouth-watering flavours, and even meet brand mascot Mr Tayto.

-Taste and Place
+Taste of Place

 Food and drink in Northern Ireland are firmly entwined with a sense of place.